AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/ipad-android-tablet-users.md

 # iPad & Android tablet users

-In Captivate Prime app on iPad or Android tablet, after you log in as a learner, you can see the following **Home** screen:
+In Learning Manager app on iPad or Android tablet, after you log in as a learner, you can see the following **Home** screen:

 ![](assets/screenshot-2015-08-07-12-24-40-e1439211134842.png)